Claudia Acte: Wealth achieved

-Records of Acte's household and estates in Velitrae, Puteoli and Sardinia attest to considerable wealth, accumulated while she was Nero's mistress.
+Records of Acte's household and estates in Velitrae, Puteoli, and Sardinia attest to considerable wealth, accumulated while she was Nero's mistress.
 She had left the imperial scene in ownership of a household staff as well as property.
 After Nero's death, and along with two of his old nurses, Acte gave him a proper Roman burial, burning the body on a pyre.
 She deposited his remains in the tomb of the Domitii Ahenobarbi, the family of Nero's biological father, in the Pincian Hills.
 There were found many inscriptions of her slaves and freedmen.
 The epitaph of Acte was discovered at Velitrae.

-In literature
+In literature and film

 Acte appears as a character in Henryk Sienkiewicz's novel Quo Vadis, and in Myself My Sepulchre (also titled Nero) by Mary Teresa Ronalds, and is depicted as being a secret Christian in both.
-She also appears in the movie Nero, played by Rike Schmid.
+She also appears in the 2004 movie Nero, played by Rike Schmid.
 Acte is the main character in Alexandre Dumas' novel Acte.
 Acte appears also as a character in Louis de Wohl's novel The Glorious Folly: A Novel of the days of St. Paul.
 Acte's life and her relationship with Nero are depicted in the novel The False Nero by Lion Feuchtwanger.
 She is also a principal character in Simon Scarrow's 2020 novel The Emperor's Exile.
 Acte appears in Edward Lowell's 1870 play "Nero the Parricide," where she is last seen as a slave to Poppaea.
 In the 2025 Brazilian series Paulo, o Apóstolo, Acte is played by actress Juliana Xavier.